Back to all blogs

 This is where most of the real findings come from.
 Automated scanners miss context-specific vulnerabilities.
 A human tester understands the application's intent and can craft payloads that exploit the specific system prompt logic.

-Prompt injection and jailbreaking Test direct injection (malicious user input), indirect injection (malicious content in retrieved documents, tool outputs, or external data), and nested injection (instructions inside instructions).
-The OWASP LLM Top 10 classifies prompt injection as LLM01 — the highest-priority risk.
+Test direct injection (malicious user input), indirect injection (malicious content in retrieved documents, tool outputs, or external data), and nested injection (instructions inside instructions).
+The OWASP LLM Top 10 classifies prompt injection as LLM01: the highest-priority risk for deployed language model applications.

-RAG and retrieval attacks If the system uses retrieval-augmented generation, inject adversarial content into the knowledge base or test how the model handles retrieved documents containing conflicting or malicious instructions.
+If the system uses retrieval-augmented generation, inject adversarial content into the knowledge base or test how the model handles retrieved documents containing conflicting or malicious instructions.
 RAG poisoning can cause aligned models to produce harmful or biased outputs at scale without any change to the model itself.

-Agentic and tool-call attacks For systems with tool access, test whether malicious instructions embedded in external content (emails, web pages, documents) can hijack tool calls.
-A 2025 red team exercise demonstrated zero-click data exfiltration from Google Drive through a single malicious email processed by an AI agent — no user interaction required.
+For systems with tool access, test whether malicious instructions embedded in external content (emails, web pages, documents) can hijack tool calls.
+Research demonstrated zero-click data exfiltration from Google Drive through a single malicious email processed by an AI agent with no user interaction required.
 The MCP protocol introduces additional attack surface: poisoned tool descriptions, cross-server privilege escalation, and remote code execution through malicious schema definitions.

-System prompt extraction Attempt to extract the full system prompt through direct instruction, roleplay scenarios, and token prediction attacks.
+Attempt to extract the full system prompt through direct instruction, roleplay scenarios, and token prediction attacks.
 Leaked system prompts expose business logic, safety rule bypasses, and architectural details useful for further attacks.

-Guardrail evasion Breaking Meta's Prompt Guard documented a structural failure mode: guardrail classifiers run a different tokenizer than the underlying model, meaning payloads encoded in variation selectors are stripped before classification but processed by the model.
+Breaking Meta's Prompt Guard documented a structural failure mode: guardrail classifiers run a different tokenizer than the underlying model, meaning payloads encoded in variation selectors are stripped before classification but processed by the model.
 Test whether the guardrail and the model see the same input.

 Phase 4: Automated Scanning

 Manual testing finds the high-value logic-layer vulnerabilities.
-Automated scanning covers breadth — systematically checking hundreds of known injection patterns, jailbreak variants, and encoding bypasses that no human tester would enumerate manually.
+Automated scanning covers breadth: systematically checking hundreds of known injection patterns, jailbreak variants, and encoding bypasses that no human tester would enumerate manually.

 Run automated scanning in parallel with manual work, not as a replacement for it.
+For teams that want to understand how automated and manual approaches compare structurally, breach and attack simulation for AI systems covers the tradeoffs in depth.

 Phase 5: Reporting and Remediation